-Bill C-23 has attracted considerable attention from the media and various civil society groups, many of which are opposed to Canada's implementing a free trade agreement with Colombia because of that country's human rights record, and also because of the feared impact of free trade and investments on the environment.
+With the introduction of Bill C-2, the Canada-Colombia Free Trade Agreement continued to attract considerable attention from the media and various civil society groups, many of which were opposed to Canada's implementing a free trade agreement with Colombia because of that country's human rights record, and also because of the feared impact of free trade and investments on the environment.
 Key concerns relating to Colombia's human rights record include: the ongoing violence among government forces, paramilitary groups, rebels and criminal cartels; violence against union members; population displacement; and lack of accountability for human rights abuses.